Skip to main content

 • Through a partner clinic: we’ll send you a booking link for your nearest clinic (included in your membership)

-• At home: we can arrange a mobile phlebotomy service.
-This is included for under-18s and available for an additional fee for adults
+• At home: we can arrange a mobile phlebotomy service (this may incur an additional fee)

 Once your results are back, a clinician will review them and invite you to book your intake medical session.